aZholtikov/ZHNetwork/README.md

 ## Features

 1. The maximum size of transmitted data is 200 bytes.
-Currently only unencrypted messages.
+2. Encrypted and unencrypted messages.
+Simple XOR crypting.
-2. All nodes are not visible to the network scanner.
+3. All nodes are not visible to the network scanner.
-3. Not required a pre-pairings for data transfer.
+4. Not required a pre-pairings for data transfer.
-4. Broadcast or unicast data transmission.
+5. Broadcast or unicast data transmissions.
-5. There are no periodic/synchronous messages on the network.
+6. There are no periodic/synchronous messages on the network.
 All devices are in "silent mode" and do not "hum" into the air.
-6. Each node has its own independent routing table, updated only as needed.
+7. Each node has its own independent routing table, updated only as needed.
-7. Each node will receive/send a message if it "sees" at least one device on the network.
+8. Each node will receive/send a message if it "sees" at least one device on the network.
-8. The number of devices on the network and the area of use is not limited (hypothetically). :-)
+9. The number of devices on the network and the area of use is not limited (hypothetically). :-)

 ## Testing